Del Mar International Composers Symposium

 Composer forums in which all DMICS composers will have the opportunity to present their music.

 Tickets for all DMICS public events, including four concerts and other presentations and panel discussions.

 13 nights (check-in July 31st, check-out Aug.
-13th) in a three-star hotel (double occupancy), with breakfasts included.
+13th) in a three-star hotel (double occupancy), with breakfasts and most lunches included.

 Daily opportunities for exploration, with local hikes, excursions, and time at the beach.

 "Attending DMICS was one of the best decisions I've made for my career thus far.
 From the knowledgeable and supportive instructors to the idyllic beachside locale, DMICS is like a vacation infused with personal and professional growth.
 Since attending DMICS, my skills have improved, my confidence has flourished, and I have made significant progress pursuing a graduate degree in music composition.
 I highly recommend this symposium for any young composer looking to make new connections and further develop their individual style and technique."